 Vegetable Stock Powder(ContainsCelery)

 Water for Rice

-While your rice is cooking, prepare the veggies!
-Peel the carrot, remove the top and bottom and slice into ½cm thick diagonal slices (see picture).
-Remove the top and bottom from the courgette, cut in half lengthways then slice into 1cm thick half moon shapes.
-Peel and grate the garlic (or use a garlic press if you have one), peel and grate the ginger.
-Use a frying pan to bash the lemongrass, then finely chop it.
-Roughly chop the coriander.
+While the rice is cooking, trim the carrot (no need to peel) then slice widthways into 1⁄2cm thick diagonal slices.
+Halve the pepper and discard the core and seeds.
+Slice into thin strips.
+Peel and grate the garlic (or use a garlic press).
+Peel and grate the ginger.
+Use the bottom of a frying pan to bash the lemongrass, then finely chop.
+Roughly chop the coriander (stalks and all).

-Put a frying pan on medium heat with a drizzle of oil.
-Once hot, add your carrot and courgette along with a pinch of salt and a grind of black pepper.
-Cook for 5 mins until soft and slightly browned.
+Heat a drizzle of oil in a frying pan on medium heat.
+Add the carrot and pepper along with a pinch of salt and a grind of black pepper.
+Cook until soft and slightly browned, 5 mins.

-Add your garlic, ginger and lemongrass along with the red curry paste (use less if you don't like spice).
-Stir together and cook for 1 minute, then pour in the coconut milk and water (amount specified in the ingredient list).
-Add your remaining stock pot and stir to dissolve.
-Cook for 4 mins.
+Add the garlic, ginger and lemongrass to the pan, along with the red Thai curry paste.
+TIP: Some like it hot, but if you're not one of them, go easy on the curry paste, it's got a kick!
+Stir together and cook for 1 minute, then pour in the coconut milk and water (see ingredients for amount).
+Add the remaining stock powder and stir to dissolve.
+Bring to the boil, then lower the heat and simmer for 4 mins.

-Remove the star anise from your rice and fluff it up with a fork.
-Serve in bowls with a generous spoonful of curry and a sprinkling of coriander.
+Remove the star anise from the rice and fluff it up with a fork.
+Serve in bowls with a generous portion of prawn curry on top, and finished with a sprinkling of coriander.
 Enjoy!